nhsengland/futurenhs-roadmap/README.md

 - Medium term (3-9 months)
 - Long term (9-12 months)

-The timescale in which an item sits indicates when we plan to have a item ready for Beta or Live.
+The timescale in which an item sits indicates when we plan to have a item ready for users.

 Another **Ideas** column is used to display ideas we have thought about but not yet fully started exploring.